SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 ------------------
 CreateCollection
 ------------------
-Opens a dialogue in which you can create a new collection for the packaging workflow.
+Opens a dialogue to create a new collection for the packaging workflow.

 .. code-block:: xml
   :linenos: